tsadams1973/website/blog/content/posts/azure-site/index.md

 {{< imgproc storage-create-4 Resize "600x" "Create Storage 4" "Figure 4" />}}

 After saving, Azure automatically created a *$web* container for you.
 The next step is to create and upload the *index.html* and *404.html* files we referenced earlier.
-You can either click on the *$web* link on the "Static website" properties page or find the "Blobs" option in the left menu and the click the *$web* link for the continer you find there.
+You can either click on the *$web* link on the "Static website" properties page or find the "Blobs" option in the left menu and the click the *$web* link for the container you find there.
 Either way, you end up here:

 {{< imgproc storage-create-5 Resize "600x" "Create Storage 5" "Figure 5" />}}